marteocosme/Public-TradeEngine-Bria/docs/02_Specs/MoneyManagement_Spec_v1.1.md

 - Once an exit is issued, no further management actions are allowed

+## Logging and Observability Requirements

+All Money Management actions MUST comply with MM-LOG-01 logging contract.

+For every MM action (ENTRY, SCALE_OUT, BREAK-EVEN, TRAILING, EXIT):

+The system MUST emit:

+1. BEFORE snapshot
+2. Execution Outcome
+3. AFTER snapshot

+These must conform to:

+→ MM_Snapshot_Schema_v1.2.md

+---

+### Execution Outcome Requirements

+Each MM action MUST define:

+- Whether the action was executed
+- The resulting change applied
+- The reason if not executed

+Examples:

+- SCALE_OUT → closed_lots
+- BREAK-EVEN → previous_stoploss → new_stoploss
+- TRAILING → previous_stoploss → new_stoploss

+## Traceability Requirement

+All MM operations MUST be fully traceable.

+This requires:

+- State BEFORE action
+- Action Outcome
+- State AFTER action

+These three components MUST be sufficient to reconstruct:

+- Position state changes
+- Risk exposure changes
+- Stop-loss behavior

+## Non-Functional Requirement — Logging Integrity

+The MM system MUST ensure:

+- No silent failures in execution
+- All decisions are logged
+- All logs are schema-compliant
+- Logging errors are detectable at runtime

+## Logging Contract Reference

+This specification integrates with:

+- MM-LOG-01_Logging_Schema_Contract.md
+- MM_Snapshot_Schema_v1.2.md

+Any MM behavior MUST produce logs compliant with these contracts.

 ## Invariants
 The following rules must always hold true:
 - Risked capital must never exceed configured limits